blynkkk/blynkkk.github.io/mobile/joystick.md

 We recommend enabling **Send On Release** feature for most of the cases, unless you really need instant feedback.
 This option is enabled by default.

+### Write interval
+Similar to above option.
+However, allows you to stream values to your hardware within certain interval.
+For example, setting write interval to 100 ms - means, that while you move slider only 1 value will be send to hardware within 100 ms.
+This option also used to decrease data traffic on your hardware.

 **Sketch:** [JoystickTwoAxis](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/JoystickTwoAxis/JoystickTwoAxis.ino)